-Mitch: All right.
-Okay.
+Mitch: Under $50, okay.
 So, Grant thanks for being here.
-And I appreciate your time and I hope you didn’t mind that I cut you off from talking all about the laws.
-Because, it is such a–
+And, I appreciate your time, and I hope you didn’t mind that I cut you off from talking about all the laws.
+Because, really, it’s such a…

 Grant: Hey, you saved my time, too.

-Mitch: I just wanna get down to what, we wanna do as investors, we don’t wanna learn every law in the book and know how to recite it.
-We just wanna learn– being a compliant.
+Mitch: I just wanted to get down to what we want to do as investors.
+We don’t want to learn every law in the book, and how to recite it.
+We just want to learn how to keep compliant.

-Grant: Well, there’s a reason why people like me exists, and that is exactly why.
-So, you don’t have to go out there and stick your nose in the middle of federal real estate laws and regulations.
+Grant: Well, there’s a reason that people like me exist, and that’s exactly why.
+So, that you don’t have to go out there and stick your nose in the middle of federal regulations.
 Let me do that.

-Mitch: All right.
-Sounds good.
-I think, we will.
-Okay Grant, have a great day.
-Thanks for being on and I will look forward to sending you my next package.
+Mitch: Alright, sounds good.
+I think we will.
+Okay, Grant, have a great day.
+Thanks for being on, and I look forward to sending you my next package.

 Grant: Absolutely.
 Thanks so much, Mitch.